Midpoint Rule Calculator

 How to Use the Midpoint Rule Approximation Calculator?

-Midpoint rule integration calculator has a simple design that makes it easy for you to know how to use it for the evaluation of midpoint rule problems.
+Midpoint rule integration calculator has a simple design that makes it easy for you for evaluating the midpoint rule problems.
 Follow some simple steps that are given as:

-• Enter the given definite integral function that you want to evaluate to find its approx value in the given input field.
+• Enter the given definite integral function in the given input field (that you want to evaluate to find its approx value).

 • Add the upper and the lower limit of the midpoint integral in the next input field.